 Risk genes: While there is a blood test for APOE-e4, the strongest risk gene for Alzheimer's, this test is mainly used in clinical trials to identify people at higher risk of developing Alzheimer's.
 Carrying this gene mutation only indicates a greater risk; it does not indicate whether a person will develop Alzheimer's or whether a person has Alzheimer's.
 Genetic testing for APOE-e4 is controversial and should only be undertaken after discussion with a physician or genetic counselor.

-Deterministic genes: Testing also is available for genes that cause autosomal dominant Alzheimer's disease (ADAD) or "familial Alzheimer's," a rare form of Alzheimer's that accounts for less than 5 percent of all cases.
+Deterministic genes: Testing also is available for genes that cause autosomal dominant Alzheimer's disease (ADAD) or "familial Alzheimer's," a rare form of Alzheimer's that accounts for 1 percent of all cases.
 ADAD runs strongly in families and tends to begin earlier in life.
 Many people in these families do not wish to know their genetic status, but some get tested to learn whether they will eventually develop the disease.
 Some ADAD families have joined clinical studies to help researchers better understand Alzheimer's.

 During a neurological exam, the physician will closely evaluate the person for problems that may signal brain disorders other than Alzheimer's.The doctor will look for signs of small or large strokes, Parkinson's disease, brain tumors, fluid accumulation on the brain, and other illnesses that may impair memory or thinking.